docknetwork/knowledgebase-docs/credential-wallet/wallet-sdk/cloud-wallet.md

 // Pull documents from the EDV and sync with the wallet await pullDocuments();
 ```
+**The EDV auth key will need to be obtained from the Truvera support team via support@truvera.io**

 The `pullDocuments` function synchronizes the EDV and the wallet by comparing documents and updating the data store accordingly.
 Documents can be credentials or messages.